 Deputies evacuating neighborhood along Gardere Lane after man fired multiple shots, set fire to home

-BATON ROUGE - Deputies are evacuating a neighborhood off of Gardere Lane after a man set fire to his home on General Taylor Avenue.
+BATON ROUGE - Residents of General Taylor Avenue stood in their driveways and watched in dismay as a neighboring home went up in flames Sunday night.

 East Baton Rouge Sheriff's Office said the man fired multiple shots inside his house before setting fire to the structure.
-Deputies said the man is refusing to leave his residence at this time.
+Deputies said the man refused to leave the residence as flames engulfed the home.

+A resident told WBRZ he heard two pops before walking out of his home and seeing the fire.

-Deputies said they are evacuating the neighborhood because of the house.
+Deputies told WBRZ they were evacuating the neighborhood off Gardere Lane until the house fire was under control.

 Trending News